How To Fix Excel Circular Reference Error?

 • If these circular references are present in some other sheets then the status bar will only show you the “Circular References” word without any cell address.

-Here are some more tricks that you can try to fix Excel circular reference error:
+Here are some more tricks that you can try to remove circular reference in Excel:

 • After assigning the formula in a cell, make a check whether you have referenced that formula cell in the cell itself.